Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

-Almost all glitch models to date are based on the assumption that (locally) it is possible to phenomenologically model neutron conduction in terms of two coupled components (or ``chemical species''): a first fluid that should represent the neutron superfluid (usually labelled by an index $x=n$) and an effective charge-neutral fluid ($x=p$).
-This latter is a mixture of charged particles (or nuclear clusters if we are in the crust), and all the normal (i.e., non-superfluid) neutrons.
-All these species can be combined in the p-component as long as charge neutrality is satisfied over macroscopic regions (local charge imbalances are expected to be equilibrated by the electron fluid on very short timescales).
-Here, we adopt this simplified zero-temperature two-fluid effective description, where the generation of entropy and heat by friction is not taken into account\footnote{An exception is the ``thermally driven'' glitch model, where the sudden vortex motion generates heat that affects the vortex creep rate and the related angular momentum exchange between the components \citep{link1996,Larson2002MNRAS}.}. \\ \\ \emph{Fluid equations in the non-transfusive limit -} We adopt the Newtonian multifluid formalism of \citep{P04}, in the limit where there are no chemical reactions involving the two species (see, e.g., \citep{chamel_carter_2006MNRAS,gusakov2006MNRAS,andersson2011IJMPD} for other formulations of the hydrodynamic equations and \citep{gavassino2020CQG} for a dictionary to translate between different formalisms).
-This simplified description is the most commonly used setting when it comes to glitch modelling.
-The set of hydrodynamic equations consist of two ($x =n,p$) conservation equations,
+\emph{\textbf{Fluid components} -} Almost all glitch models to date are based on the assumption that (locally) it is possible to model neutron conduction in terms of two components: a first fluid that should represent the neutron superfluid (labelled by the index $x=n$) and an effective charge-neutral fluid ($x=p$).
+This second component is normal (not superfluid), in the sense that, when the system is in thermodynamic equilibrium, its comoving reference frame is the one in which the entropy of the multifluid is defined~\cite{gavassino2020CQG}.
+This normal component is a neutral mixture of charged particles and, possibly, some neutrons that are strongly coupled to the protons (for example, the ones that we assume to be bound in the lattice of the inner crust \citep{carter_macro_2006}).
+All these species can be combined into the p-component as long as charge neutrality is satisfied over macroscopic regions (local charge imbalances are expected to be equilibrated by the electron fluid on very short timescales).
+In the following, we adopt this simplified zero-temperature effective description, where the local generation of entropy by friction and the resulting heat diffusion is not taken into account\footnote{ Adding heat would require a 3-current model (superfluid, normal and entropy currents, see \cite{Gavassino2022_3current} and references therein): the entropy current is locked to the typical p-component only when there is no heat flux, which reduces the 3-current model to a 2-current one.
+However, heat diffusion is important to study the possibility of having thermally-driven glitches, where the heat generated by vortex motion affects the vortex creep rate~\cite{link1996,Larson2002MNRAS}. }. \\ \\